Google Play Store Listing

 You’ll need to submit the following introductory information about your app to begin the process of creating a new Google Play Store listing:

 Name: This is the main name of your app.
 It does not have to match the fairly limited text that appears beneath your app’s icon on a user’s home screen.
 The name is limited to 50 characters.

 Default Language: The default language is the one used for text, audio, and video content in your app.

 App or Game?: Select one of these two categories.
 You can change your response later if necessary.

 Free or Paid?: Make your selection.
 You can switch your response to this question later on as well.

 Finally, indicate that your app meets Google’s Developer Program policies and is compliant with US export laws before moving on.
 Additional information about developer policies is available here.

-Below are several sections of data that must be completed before a development team is able to upload an app and ultimately publish a new Google Play Store listing.
+Below are several sections of data that must be completed before a development team can upload an app and ultimately publish a new Google Play Store listing.
 This information is required before you can distribute your app to testers or submit your product for Google’s review.
-To access detailed information about each data category, select an appropriate item in the left sidebar of the app’s detail in the “Grow > Store Presence” section.
+To access detailed information about each data category, select an appropriate item in the left sidebar of the app’s detail in the “Grow > Store presence” section.

 Main Store Listing